Testing semiparametric model-equivalence hypotheses based on the characteristic function: Specification of test statistics

 Here $\psi^{\mathcal I,4}$ is a symmetrized version of the asymmetric kernel $C_{w_p}(x-x_1)C_{w_q}(y-y_2)$ of $S_4$.
 Consequently, $\Delta^{(\mathcal I)}_{n,w}$ is a function of the $U$--statistics $U_{n,1},\ldots,U_{n,4}$.
 Specifically if we let $h(u)=u_1+u_2u_3-2u_4$ be a known real--valued function of a four--dimensional vector $u$, then $\Delta^{(\mathcal I)}_{w,Z} =h(S)$ and $\Delta^{(\mathcal I)}_{n,w} = h(U_n)$, where $S=(S_1,\ldots,S_4)$ and $U_n=(U_{n,1},\ldots,U_{n,4})$.

-According to the above discussion, the asymptotic behavior of $\Delta^{(\mathcal S)}_{n,w}$ and $\Delta^{(\mathcal H)}_{n,w}$ can be deduced from the general theory of $U$--statistics (see, e.g., Hoeffding, 1948, and Serfling, 1980).
-Likewise, the asymptotic behavior of $\Delta^{(\mathcal I)}_{n,w}$ can be obtained from the asymptotic properties of functions of several $U$--statistics (see e.g., Hoeffding, 1948, and Lee, 1990).
+According to the above discussion, the asymptotic behavior of $\Delta^{(\mathcal S)}_{n,w}$ and $\Delta^{(\mathcal H)}_{n,w}$ can be deduced from the general theory of $U$--statistics (see, e.g., \cite{Hoeffding1948, Serfling1980}).
+Likewise, the asymptotic behavior of $\Delta^{(\mathcal I)}_{n,w}$ can be obtained from the asymptotic properties of functions of several $U$--statistics (see e.g., \cite{Hoeffding1948, Lee1990}).
 We now formulate the asymptotic properties of $\Delta^{(\mathcal M)}_{n,w}$ in \eqref{testSU}--\eqref{testIU} in the following theorem uniformly.
 Again the composition of the random vector $Z$ below varies depending on the context.
-Also recall that in the context of homogeneity--equivalence test, $Z=\{X,Y\}$, with $X$ and $Y$ assumed independent, but we will reconsider this assumption in Remark \ref{rem1}. \begin{thm} Let $\{Z_1,\ldots,Z_n\}$ be independent copies of $Z$.
-Then under assumption (A), and as $n\rightarrow \infty$, we have the following results: \begin{enumerate}[(i)] \item If $\Delta^{(\mathcal M)}_{w,Z} > 0$, then
+Also recall that in the context of homogeneity--equivalence test, $Z=\{X,Y\}$, with $X$ and $Y$ assumed independent, but we will reconsider this assumption in Remark \ref{rem1}. \begin{theorem} Let $\{Z_1,\ldots,Z_n\}$ be independent copies of $Z$.
+Then under assumption (A), and as $n\rightarrow \infty$, we have the following results: \begin{enumerate} \item[(i)] If $\Delta^{(\mathcal M)}_{w,Z} > 0$, then

 with the limit variance $\sigma_w^{2(\mathcal M)}$, respectively given by,